Gonzalez-Sarabia-Wright-Wood/PawsPursuit/README.md

 ## Overview

 PawsPursuit is a dedicated online platform aimed at reuniting pet owners with their beloved companions.
-As the lead developer, I have meticulously crafted this platform to provide a seamless experience for users, incorporating advanced technologies to enhance security, usability, and communication.

 ## Features